 The Corporation receives significant support from certain governmental entities.
-The primary source of funding is through a grant award from Local Initiatives Support Corporation (LISC).
-Funding from LISC comprised 95% and 93% of revenue for the years ended December 31, 2018 and 2017, respectively.
+The primary source of funding is through grant awards funded by the New York State Office of the Attorney General, which has been administered by Local Initiatives Support Corporation (LISC) and Enterprise Community Partners Inc. (Enterprise).
+Funding from LISC comprised 66% and 95% of revenue for the years ended December 31, 2019 and 2018, respectively.
+Funding from Enterprise comprised 24% of revenue for the year ended December 31, 2019.